Projects & Outreach: Nebraska Court Improvement Project

 - Court-Agency Collaborations

-- CIP helps support publication of the RAP (Research Advancing Practice) Sheet, a quarterly publication that summarizes findings from the social science literature regarding child protection and juvenile justice.
+- CIP helped support publication of the RAP (Research Advancing Practice) Sheet, a quarterly publication that summarized findings from the social science literature regarding child protection and juvenile justice (1999-2004).

 Is to conduct research, analyze policy, and provide education and community service.
 The purpose of CCFL's activities is to enhance the well-being of children, youth, and families.